edgedb/edgedb/docs/graphql/index.rst

 There are also some additional limitations

 - Variables can only correspond to *scalar types*; you can't use GraphQL ``input`` types.
-Under the hood, query varaiables are mapped onto EdgeQL parameters, which only support scalar types.
+Under the hood, query variables are mapped onto EdgeQL parameters, which only support scalar types.

   As a consequence of this, you must declare top-level variables for each